 Heat therapy (Hyperthermia) and Olaparib in Treating Breast Cancer Patients with Chest Wall Recurrences

-- Patients regardless of estrogen receptor (ER)/progesterone receptor (PR)/HER2 status and have breast cancer recurrence on the chest wall
+- Patients who have breast cancer recurrence on the chest wall regardless of estrogen receptor (ER)/progesterone receptor (PR)/HER2 status

 - Capable of giving signed informed consent which includes compliance with the requirements and restrictions listed in the informed consent form (ICF) and in this protocol

 - Provision of signed and dated, written informed consent form prior to any mandatory study specific procedures, sampling, and analyses

 - Hemoglobin >= 10.0 g/dL with no blood transfusion in the past 28 days (within 28 days prior to administration of study treatment)

 - Absolute neutrophil count (ANC) >= 1.5 x 10^9/L (measured within 28 days prior administration of study treatment)

 - Platelet count >= 100 x 10^9/L (measured within 28 days prior to administration of study treatment)

 - Total bilirubin =< 1.5 x institutional upper limit of normal (ULN) (measured within 28 days prior to administration of study treatment)

 - Aspartate aminotransferase (AST) (serum glutamic oxaloacetic transaminase [SGOT]) / alanine aminotransferase (ALT) (serum glutamic pyruvate transaminase [SGPT]) =< 2.5 x institutional upper limit of normal unless liver metastases are present in which case they must be =< 5x ULN (measured within 28 days prior to administration of study treatment)